darwin-x-paris/customgpt-dx-index-api/gpt-settings/converstation-starters.md

 - What data is available on the Darwin X AI Index?
-- List the top 10 companies for CPG, highlight any outliers and analyze relevant trends.
+- Top 10 companies for CPG, highlight any outliers, analyze relevant trends.
 - For L'Oréal, fetch all historical data and summarize its ranking trend by month.
 - Compare JPMorgan Chase vs Goldman Sachs in BANKING on latest data.
 - In CPG, between the two most recent periods, identify the 5 companies that improved their total score the most and explain likely drivers.
+- Stacked chart of total score distribution over top 15 RETAIL companies